chancharikmitra/CCoT/README.md

 ### 💻 Setup
 ---
 Note that because our method is a zero-shot prompting method, there is ample flexibility when applying it to your particular model and use case.
-As such, you may find it easier to simply use the general methodology described in our paper with a different prompt, implementation, and evaluation methodology.
+As such, you may find it easier to simply use the general methodology described in our paper and outlined in our scripts with a different prompt, implementation, and evaluation methodology.

 #### LLaVA-1.5-13b
 1. First, clone the official **LLaVA** [Repository](https://github.com/haotian-liu/LLaVA).